abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ???
 Output "Output"
     <numpy.lib.npyio.NpzFile at 0x10fa4d4d0>

-!!!
-Info ""
 This is a dict-like object which loads the arrays lazily:

 ```py
 my_arrays.keys()